 The provider had a recruitment policy and procedure to help them employ suitable staff and had checks in place for agency and locum staff.
 These reflected the relevant legislation.
-We looked at three staff recruitment records.
-These showed the provider followed their recruitment procedure.
+We looked at four staff recruitment records.
+These showed the provider generally followed their recruitment procedure.
+However, the practice did not have a copy of the practice manager's criminal records check.
+They told the practice manager did have a check undertaken but they could not find it in their records.
+They told us they would ensure that they kept records of these checks in the future.